"For my brothers and sisters fighting for peace;

 We fight the Other’s War."

-The humble beginnings of “Evil Hours Racing” began in 2010 when Erik Hartley was deployed to Afghanistan.
+The origins of “Evil Hours Racing” date back to 2010 when Erik Hartley was deployed to Afghanistan.
 Here is his story.

 "I was an aircraft mechanic on a C-130 aircraft.
 My job was exhausting, but otherwise not of particular bravado worthy of a Mark Wahlberg movie.
 However, it was through this job that I saw the other sides of war.
 I would see the Rangers before we flew them to hell — and then I’d see them upon their return.
 Their eyes haunt me to this day.
 I hauled countless prisoners of war, strapped, shackled, and blindfolded, to the floor.
 I saw caskets draped in the stars and stripes, headed home to distant mothers and fathers.
 I saw and heard the bombs exploding in the mountains surrounding the airfield.
 None of it compared to the Evil Hours.